quantum-tinkerer/MeanFi/DESIGN.md

 - `Model` owns immutable physical inputs, the reference density, the bare normal/BdG Hamiltonian, and a private reduced density space.
 Its public `required_coordinates` describes the entries needed by the interaction.
+- Physical inputs are validated once at public boundaries: interaction coefficients are real, and corrections match the model shape, lattice and Hermiticity.
+  `Model.mean_field(density)` is the public correction operation for normal/BdG and reference-subtracted models.
+SCF uses the same interaction map internally.
 - `meanfield.py` implements the linear interaction correction and its quadratic energy contraction.
 Observables and SCF use these same operations.
 - `DensityCoordinates` describes entry addresses; slices are derived from them.